TREASURIES-Mid-term yields fall as spending talks break down and Omicron spreads

 With the threat of renewed public health restrictions, "There's a lot of risk-off trading globally" said Seaport Global Holdings managing director Tom di Galoma.

+Traders will watch the results of a $20 billion auction of 20-year notes on Tuesday to gauge demand for the long-term debt, as well as a Wednesday auction of $17 billion worth of 5-year Treasury Inflation-Protected Securities.

-The trading pushed up a closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations.
-It was at 77 basis points, about a basis point higher than Friday's close.
+Monday's trading pushed up a closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations.
+It was around 78 basis points, about a basis point higher than Friday's close.

+Cash flowing into the Fed's overnight reverse repurchase facility hit a record high $1.758 trillion on Monday, according to the New York Fed's website.

 Price